-Edward is a Chartered Account and now semi-retired, having stood down in 2015 from his role as Global Director of Finance and IT at the Chartered Institute for Securities & Investment (CISI).
+Edward Brunel-Cohen is a Chartered Accountant and now semi-retired, having stood down in 2015 from his role as Global Director of Finance and IT at the Chartered Institute for Securities & Investment (CISI).

 Previously he built an internet-based company that he co-founded in the USA and the UK.
 His early career was in the accountancy profession (latterly with Neville Russell, now known as Mazars), which he left to become finance director of a major group of Lloyd’s insurance underwriting agencies.

-Lynne is Director of Cambridge Mathematics and was previously Director of NRICH and Underground Maths.
+Lynne McClure OBE is Head of Mathematics Solutions at Cambridge Partnership for Education and was previously Director of Cambridge Mathematics, NRICH and Underground Maths.
 She has had a varied career in mathematics education, ranging from headship of a primary school to Principal Lecturer at two universities.
 She is the author or editor of many books and articles, and is well known internationally as a conference speaker.

-Lynne sits on the Royal Society’s ACME and Partnership Grants Committees, is the Executive Chair of ISDDE and a Chartered Maths Teacher and an invited Fellow of the IMA.
+Lynne sits on the Royal Society’s Mathematical Futures Board and Partnership Grants Committee and chairs the Education workstream of the new proto-Academy for the Mathematical Sciences.
+She is a former president of the Mathematical Association and Executive Chair of ISDDE, a Chartered Maths Teacher and a Fellow of the RSA and IMA.